AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

    |imageAwsMarketplaceContinuetoSubscribe5tunnel|

 Click `Manual Launch` and then `Accept Software Terms`.
 Once accepted, continue to the next step in this guide.
+Do not launch Controller instance from the marketplace.

     |imageAwsMarketplaceAcceptTerms|